 Despite the robust economic performance and favourable outlook, low quality infrastructure, regulatory inconsistency, corruption and political risks pose risks to investment in the Philippines.

-The Philippines has an ease of doing business rank of 124 out of 190 economies.
-They outperform the emerging Asian average when it comes to resolving insolvencies, paying taxes and accessing electricity.
-But starting a business, getting credit, protecting minority investors and enforcing contracts are more difficult.
+The Philippines has an ease of doing business rank of 95 out of 190 economies.
+The Philippines outperforms emerging Asian peers on resolving insolvencies and accessing electricity.
+But starting a business, getting credit and enforcing contracts are generally more difficult.

 There is low to moderate risk of expropriation in the Philippines.
-Indeed, the Philippines goes further than most countries and compensates any expropriation at fair market value in the currency in which the investment was made.
-However, several mine closures in early 2017 due to changes in environmental regulations highlight contract alteration risks, particularly in the mining space.
+Notably, the Philippines compensates any expropriation at fair market value in the currency in which the investment is made.
+However, several mine closures in early 2017 due to changes in environmental regulations highlight contract alteration risks, particularly in the mining industry.

 Political risk is moderate.
-Political stability has long been hampered by political turmoil and ongoing security issues.
+The confrontational nature of the Philippines’ government’s focus on security and illegal drugs, and other political controversies poses a risk to the operating environment.
 The Philippines ranks poorly on the World Bank’s measure of political stability and absence of violence.
 Most other governance scores are broadly in line with the emerging Asia average.